Java I/O Tutorial

 3) System.err: standard error stream

-Let's see the code to print output and error message to the console.
+Let's see the code to print output and an error message to the console.

 Let's see the code to get input from console.

-Let's understand working of Java OutputStream and InputStream by the figure given below.
+Let's understand the working of Java OutputStream and InputStream by the figure given below.